ankitgupta1020/Portfolio/README.md

 Alternatively, you can simply visit the live website at https://ankitgupta1181.netlify.app/.

 # Usage
-You are welcome to use this website as a template for your own portfolio.
-You can customize the content, layout, and styling to fit your needs.
+Feel free to use this website as a template for your own portfolio.
+Customize the content, layout, and styling according to your needs.

 To add your own projects, simply replace the placeholder images and text in the projects.html file with your own content.

-To update the styling, you can edit the styles.css file.
-You can also add your own custom styles in a separate CSS file and link to it in the head of the HTML files.
+For styling modifications, you can edit the styles.css file.
+Additionally, you can create a separate CSS file for your custom styles and link it in the HTML file's head section.

 # Credits

 This website was created by Ankit Gupta using HTML and CSS.
-The images used in the projects section are placeholders and should be replaced with your own screenshots or photos.
+The placeholder images in the projects section should be replaced with your own screenshots or photos.

 # License
 This project is licensed under the MIT License.
 Feel free to use and modify the code as you wish.